uditbro/Safiertech.com/README.md

 # Safiertech.com
 Safiertech.com
-the site is currently under maintenance will upload the site soon.
+the site is currently under maintenance, will upload the site soon.